legendreddragon/legendreddragon.github.io/lord/masters/sparhawk.md

 | 400 | 150 | 40,000 | Double-Bladed Sword |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Sparhawk is Huge Axe (30K) / Iron Armour (30K).
 ## Encountering Sparhawk

 This is the dialogue you see when you first go to the training center at level 6: